sapphire008/linke/examples/feast_featurestore/README.md

 6. (optional) Deploy feature server instances with `feast serve` to expose endpoints to retrieve online features.
    - See [Python feature server](https://docs.feast.dev/reference/feature-servers/python-feature-server) for details.
    - Use cases can also directly call the Feast client to fetch features as per [Feature retrieval](https://docs.feast.dev/getting-started/concepts/feature-retrieval)

+# Setting up Feast FeatureStore with example e-commerce data

+* Download data from Kaggle https://www.kaggle.com/datasets/mkechinov/ecommerce-events-history-in-cosmetics-shop and unzip it under `data` directory.
+* Run the `convert_csv2parquet.py` file to convert from CSV to parquet.
+This is our local data source.
+* Use `feature_store.yaml` to set up the database backends for both online and offline store.
+* Use `feature_definition.py` to provide feature definitions.
+* Run `feast apply` to apply the offline store changes.
+* Run `feast materialize 2019-10-01T00:00:00 2020-02-01T00:00:00 --views user_sessions` to upload the features from offline featurestore to online featurestore